 Photo: Hanna Bass.

-Lukens had an international career as a ballet dancer.
-As a performer, Lukens toured extensively and danced in works choreographed by Nijinska, Van Dyk, Balanchine, Skibine, Petipa and Bournonville, among others.
+Raymond Lukens had an international career as a ballet dancer.
+As a performer, Lukens toured extensively and danced in works choreographed by Bronislava Nijinska, Peter Van Dyk, George Balanchine, George Skibine, Marius Petipa, and August Bournonville, among others.

-Lukens has also; judged for international dance competitions, including YAGP; translated into Italian Joan Lawson’s book, Ballet Class; written several articles; and has choreographed in United States and abroad including, for two televised UNICEF galas, the ballet Veils for The Intermezzo Ballet Company.
-Other works were done for Boston Ballet II, ABT JKO School and ABT Studio Company and for ABT’s Opening Night Galas at the Metropolitan Opera House season featuring the ABT Studio Company and ABT JKO School dancers.
+Lukens has also judged for international dance competitions, including Youth America Grand Prix; translated into Italian Joan Lawson’s book, Ballet Class; written several articles; and has choreographed in United States and abroad, including for two televised UNICEF galas and the ballet Veils for The Intermezzo Ballet Company.
+Other works were done for Boston Ballet II, ABT JKO School, ABT Studio Company, and for ABT’s Opening Night Galas at the Metropolitan Opera House season featuring ABT Studio Company and ABT JKO School dancers.